Surge of early voting in Va.’s largest county means a long wait for some voters

 Those factors have also contributed to long lines in other parts of the country, where some voters have waited as long as 10 hours to vote.

-In Northern Virginia, Fairfax — home to nearly 750,000 active voters — has had the most problems with long lines, despite opening 14 satellite early voting centers around the county this month that were expected to absorb the huge turnout seen after the main government center became the county’s first early voting site on Sept.
+In Northern Virginia, Fairfax — home to nearly 750,000 active voters — has had the most problems with long lines, despite opening 14 satellite early-voting centers around the county this month that were expected to absorb the huge turnout seen after the main government center became the county’s first early-voting site on Sept.
 18.

-Gary D. Scott, the head of the county elections office, said worries about the coronavirus have hampered efforts to speed up the process in the handful of polling sites that have seen the heaviest traffic.
+Gary D. Scott, the head of the county elections office, said worries about the novel coronavirus have hampered efforts to speed up the process in the handful of polling sites that have seen the heaviest traffic.

-For example, state physical distancing restrictions have meant fewer ballot machines and fewer check-in stations inside those buildings, limiting the amount of voters who are able to cast their ballots at the same time, Scott said.
+For example, state physical distancing restrictions have meant fewer ballot machines and fewer check-in stations inside those buildings, limiting the number of voters who are able to cast their ballots at the same time, Scott said.

 Voter advocates have urged the county to extend the hours of the satellite centers, which operate between 1 p.m. and 7 p.m. on weekdays and from 9 a.m. to 5 p.m. on Saturdays.